 What is the Paleo Diet?

-Most people have heard of the “Paleo Diet”. and many know that it means removing grains from your diet.
-Grains have been abused in so many ways as a cheap food.
-Our bodies do not process them well and they cause more inflammation.
-However, there is obviously more to it.
+Most people have heard of the “Paleo Diet”, and many know that it means removing grains from your diet.
+Grains have been abused in so many ways as cheap food and in processed foods.
+Our gut often lack the bacteria necessary to digest them.
+However, there is more to the Paleo Diet than eliminating grains.
 Let’s look more in detail at what the Paleo Diet entails.
-It is natural to want to define any type of diet by what it excludes.
-However, in this case, I want to start with what it emphasizes.

 Foods To Focus On When Eating Paleo

 1- Vegetables: Eating Paleo will not be enough unless you eat ample amounts of vegetables.
 Dr. Terry Wahls talks about that in her books.
 If you want an amazing story of healing through foods, look her up.
 She is a source of inspiration and knowledge.

 2- Fruits: Contrary to what most people believe, eating Paleo doesn’t mean eating low-carb.
 Some people do better when they eat less carbs, but you will need to find out for yourself what works best for your body.

 3- Healthy Fats: Eating seeds, nuts, olive oil, coconut oil, avocados will help you get enough fat in your diet to keep you satiated.
 They can help with weight loss, reduce the risk of heart disease and decrease inflammation.